JoostVisser/summaries/process-algebra-lectures.md

 Finally, we can have a new theory called $TCP_\tau(a,\gamma)$, combining everything.

-(With waaaay to many axioms, like 30-40 or so.)
+(With waaaay too many axioms, like 30-40 or so.)

 #### Fixing tau problems